Pelosi-isms: 'Throw a punch, for the children' and more forge a legacy

 With the cameras rolling in the Oval Office, Trump badgered and belittled the leaders over his demand for funds to build U.S.-Mexico border wall.

-And then he turned on Pelosi herself.
-Pelosi had been vilified by Republicans in a failed multi-million-dollar ad campaign to stop her party from winning the House.
+And then he turned on Pelosi.
+She had been vilified by Republicans in a failed multimillion-dollar ad campaign to stop her party from winning the House.

 The president suggested she faced her own political problems ahead.